shadabakhtar08/Wordpress/wp-content/plugins/wpforms-lite/readme.txt

 While WPForms started out as a contact form plugin, it has evolved into a powerful custom forms solution for any type of payment or booking form.

-WPForms integrates with PayPal, Stripe, Square, and Authorize.Net so you can easily accept credit card payments or take payments via PayPal, and you can also take signatures.
+WPForms integrates with PayPal, Stripe, Square Payments, and Authorize.Net so you can easily accept credit card payments or take payments via PayPal.
+Bonus: you can also take signatures.

+We're proud to be a Stripe Verified Partner.
+This partnership allows us to build the best Stripe integration with early-access to features.
+You can use our Stripe integration to accept both one-time payments as well as recurring payments while syncing all form data to your Stripe account.

 = Custom Calculator Forms =

 Using the [WPForms Calculations addon](https://wpforms.com/features/calculations-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin), you can build custom formulas and display results on the frontend.

 Create simple arithmetic calculations or build complex conditional calculations with rounded values, averages, time ranges, and more!
-It’s the best calculator plugin for WordPress.
+Itâ€™s the best calculator plugin for WordPress.

 = Forms Optimized for Conversions =